pfbrowning/ng-radio/README.md

 Support for legacy browsers is not a concern at all in developing this application.
 I develop and test against Firefox and Chrome primarily, and I prefer using cutting edge native browser functionality when it's preferable to legacy alternatives.

 ## Backlog
-- Features
+- Bugs
-  - Radio-Proxy "Keep Alive" ping every 25 minutes while actively streaming audio in order to keep the Heroku app from going to sleep
+  - The Heroku app goes to sleep after 30 minutes
-  - Fallback experience for when the radio browser API is down or not responding
+  - The main page fails to load when the radio browser API is down.
-  - "You have been listening to X station for Y minutes" logging
-  - Show loading indicator for images
-  - Non-logged-in experience: Require login only for favorites
-  - Native app functionality: PWA or Electron
-  - Browser-based audio recording
-  - HTML5 Notifications
-  - Favorite station tags
+  - Error toasters show up before redirecting to the IDP
+  - When you go from a station with an image to a station with no image, the image of the former is still displayed in the toolbar
+  - Duplicate "Now Playing" toaster notifications
+  - Silent refresh failures
 - Chores
   - Configure linter to yell about unused imports
   - Write a strict CSP
+  - Move `index.spec.ts` to the testing directory
   - Move init logic to AppInitializerService
     - Config fetch logic
     - Logger init logic